hack4faith/james/README.md

 Hence, as a person of faith desiring to see others deepen their faith and love for our Lord Jesus Christ, this challenged-based **#Hack4Faith** and **#YourFaith2Action** Bible study format was developed.
 The **#Hack4Faith** and **#YourFaith2Action** format does not teach, it sets up a series of challenges to hack and provides the Holy Spirit the opportunity to teach and inspire the faith of each person.

-The challenge-based **#Hack4Faith** Bible study format:
+The challenge/discussion-based **#Hack4Faith** Bible study format:
-1. Shapes study challenges around faith-enabling scenarios
+1. Shapes study challenges/discussions around faith-enabling scenarios
 1. Provides links to free online Bible study resources for discovery
 1. Challenges learners to make 4 statements from each study to continually build-up their faith
 1. Encourages learners to prayerfully determine at least 2 **#YourFaith2Action** deeds as an outcome of their study